pytorch/pytorch/torch/csrc/jit/docs/serialization.md

 The unpickling process consists of a single call to unpickle the module object contained in `data.pkl`.
-The `Unpickler` is given a callback that lets it resolve any qualified names it encounters into `ClassType`s.
+The `Unpickler` is given a callback that lets it resolved any qualified names it encounters into `ClassType`s.
 This is done by resolving the qualified name to the appropriate file in `code/`, then compiling that file and returning the appropriate `ClassType`.